urboob21/aiot-digi/README.md

-   # 1. Each component needs to declare the components that it depend on
+   # 1. Each component needs to declare the components that it depend on - create / modify CMakeLists.txt file
    CMake.txt
                 ifd_component_register(...
                             REQUIRES name_component1